muno17/neblinita/README.md

     - knobs for aggregate functions
     - signal output visualizer and control
     - info bubbles for each widget giving brief explanation
-- creating lfos
-    - lfo to module shapes of other lfos
 ____________________________

 IN PROGRESS